Lead Paint Testing

 Healthy Homes & Gardens offer a quick non destructive method for testing the paint in your home.

 One of our qualified technicians can test a home in a little as 2 hours and you will receive a report stating which are the areas of concern in your household.

 We can do up to 100 readings in this time saving up to 90% on the equivalent cost in the laboratory or colometric tests along with time savings of up to 3 weeks enabling you to get on with your DIY safely.

-The Australian Government have released a booklet providing information regarding the risks of Lead paint and how to deal with it called Lead Alert: The six step guide to painting your home in which Portable XRF Services Healthy Homes & Gardens parent company is recommended as a portable XRF tester.
+The Australian Government have released a booklet providing information regarding the risks of lead paint and how to deal with it called Lead Alert: The six step guide to painting your home in which Portable Spectral Services, Healthy Homes & Gardens parent company, is recommended as a portable XRF tester.
 To download this booklet please click on the booklet or pop into our office for a free copy.